ibm-cloud-docs/discovery-data/connect.md

   - For a description of the feature in SharePoint Online, see [Enable Document Level Security for SharePoint Online](/docs/discovery-data?topic=discovery-data-collection-types#configuresp).
   - For a description of the feature in Windows File System and the information required to configure a collection, consult [Enable Document Level Security for Windows File System](/docs/discovery-data?topic=discovery-data-collection-types#configurewindowsfilesystem).
   - For a description of the feature in FileNet P8, see [Enable Document Level Security for FileNet P8](/docs/discovery-data?topic=discovery-data-collection-types#configure-filenet).
+  - For a description of the feature in Notes, see [Enable Document Level Security for Notes](/docs/discovery-data?topic=discovery-data-collection-types#configurenotes).
-- Configure document level security parameters for your [SharePoint Online collection](/docs/discovery-data?topic=discovery-data-collection-types#configuresp), [SharePoint OnPrem collection](/docs/discovery-data?topic=discovery-data-collection-types#configuresp_op), [Windows File System collection](/docs/discovery-data?topic=discovery-data-collection-types#configurewindowsfilesystem), or [FileNet P8 collection](/docs/discovery-data?topic=discovery-data-collection-types#configure-filenet).
+- Configure document level security parameters for your [SharePoint Online collection](/docs/discovery-data?topic=discovery-data-collection-types#configuresp), [SharePoint OnPrem collection](/docs/discovery-data?topic=discovery-data-collection-types#configuresp_op), [Windows File System collection](/docs/discovery-data?topic=discovery-data-collection-types#configurewindowsfilesystem), [FileNet P8 collection](/docs/discovery-data?topic=discovery-data-collection-types#configure-filenet), or [Notes collection](/docs/discovery-data?topic=discovery-data-collection-types#configurenotes).
   Document level security configuration options are visible when document level security is enabled in your collection configuration.
 - Create {{site.data.keyword.discoveryshort}} users that match the users available on the source system.
 - Associate users with your {{site.data.keyword.discoveryshort}} instance.